c6o/docs/content/guides/provisioners.md

 # How Provisioners Work

-The c6o *application manifest* is a kubernetes custom resource definition (CRD) that provides the necessary configuration and metadata needed for c6o to manage cloud applications.
+The c6o *application manifest* is a Kubernetes custom resource definition (CRD) that provides the necessary configuration and metadata needed for c6o to manage cloud applications.

 The manifest contains sections used by a *provisioner* for installing, removing, and updating applications, sections for configuring internal and external access to the application, service interfaces, and status.
 More information on the manifest can be found [here](/reference/appspec.md).